ssssww/ssssww.github.io/readme.md

 ## Known issues
 1. It takes some time to load results sometimes;
-  ==> this is due to heroku(or dyno) puts the server to sleep after 30min of idle state -- Yes, I'm a free loader.
+  ==> this is due to heroku(or dyno) puts the server to sleep after 30min of idle state; I am using free version :)

 2. It shows negative minutes;
-  ==> that is the original data from the tanslink too bad you missed that one.
+  ==> that is the original data from the tanslink; too bad you missed that one :(

 ## Resoruces

 CORS proxy:
   (cors-anywhere)
   https://github.com/Rob--W/cors-anywhere

 Translink open API:
   https://developer.translink.ca